 I suspect my most recent house and cat sitting adventure triggered something in the system when the officer scanned my passport.
 He started asking things like why I spent so long in the US, where did I go on that trip and why was I back again so soon.
 I said the January–April trip was spent holidaying around the country.
 That only confused him more.
 It’s as if he was like Why would anyone spend that long vacationing in the United States?
 I told him I was able to get around to so many places because I looked after people’s cats—unpaid, of course, and through a legitimate house sitting website—in cities and towns I wanted to visit.
 I said these trips are taken in between paid contract jobs back home, but ‘contracting’ seems to be a concept a lot of Americans can’t quite wrap their heads around.
 This immigration officer—and he wasn’t the only one—had hard time understanding why I’ve had so many different contract jobs, and why I only work three or four months at a time.
 My last lengthy contract job finished in December 2021.
 I then spent the next month cat sitting in Sydney before heading off on an extended trip to the US.
 It’d been close to two years since I was in the States and I wanted to get to as many places as I could within the 90 days granted to tourists travelling on an ESTA.
 After my final sit in Portland—which finished on the morning of 4 April 2022—I returned home to Australia where I worked until the end of the financial year (i.e. 30 June 2022).
 The immigration officer now wanted to know where I found these house sitting opportunities.
 I tried to show him the TrustedHousesitters app hoping it’d reinforce it’s a legitimate way for budget-conscious travellers to get around.
 He wasn’t interested.
 He said someone else would look it over.
 I was told to step aside and another officer would take me in for further questioning.
 As I was waiting for whatever was going to happen next, I thought back to a story I read where a young Australian guy was detained upon entry into the US.
 This guy was strip and cavity searched, spent 30 hours in jail, and was sent back to Australia as soon as he could get the money together for a ticket back to wherever he flew out from.
 This guy’s final destination wasn’t even anywhere in the United States.
 He was going to Mexico.

 Another officer instructed me to follow him to a closed off part of the immigration area.
 My passport was taken and I wasn’t allowed to use any of my electronic devices—no-one being held in this area was allowed to.
 All I could do was sit and wait, and hope I’d make my flight to Philadelphia.
 The officer told me to take a seat and wait until my name was called.
 Twenty minutes later and I found myself dealing with a much younger immigration officer.
 He said he ‘got’ I wasn’t being paid, but house sitting went against what’s permitted on an ESTA.
-He said something like cat owners would have to pay someone—I assume he meant an American—to look after their cat if it wasn’t for me.
+ESTA—which stands for Electronic System for Travel Authorization—forms part of the Visa Waiver Program enabling “nationals of certain countries to travel to the United States for tourism … for stays of 90 days or less without obtaining a visa”.
+The officer said cat owners would have to pay someone—I assume he meant an American—to look after their cat if it wasn’t for me.
 He then asked me to detail what I do for work in Australia.
 He wanted to know how much cash I had on me, where I had intended to go on the trip, what I do on these trips, how long I’d been doing this for, etc., etc. He seemed particularly interested in what I did in New York City: “How did you spend your time there?”
 While I couldn’t remember every single thing I did in February 2022, I told him I liked to walk around all the different neighbourhoods.
 I went to a Broadway show, a few galleries and museums.
 The next thing I knew, he wanted access to my savings account.
 Then he wanted to see the transactions I made using the credit card I had with me in NYC.
 The transaction history mustn’t have been sufficient because now he wanted bank statements for the January–April 2022 period.
 All the additional information he requested was skimmed over.
 I don’t think he even knew what he was looking for other than international deposits for my house and cat sitting ‘work’.

 A lot of the questions he asked me could only be answered with a ‘Yes’ or ‘No’, and no explanation allowed.
 I was cut short on several occasions and reminded I could only answer yes/no. “Do you know it’s illegal to obtain employment while on an ESTA?”
 Yes, I know that.
 But is feeding a cat, changing its water and tending to the litter box really considered employment in the United States of America?
 I told the officer TrustedHousesitters operates on an exchange model where both parties pay an annual membership fee to use the platform.
 No money is given to the sitter, and my flights and transport aren’t paid for by anyone other than myself.
 He laughed and said these kinds of websites can say whatever they want* to get customers in.
 He’d clearly forgotten the part where I told him I’ve been using house and pet sitting websites for about five years.
 I thought if I likened it [house sitting] to couch surfing, he’d come around.
 He didn’t.
 He said couch surfing isn’t permitted on an ESTA either.